Communication line of SerialOverUDP Device Redundant, SerialOverUDP Line Redundant, and SerialOverUDP System&Line Redundant categories

 Check this option if you use a redundant configuration of the serial servers.

-- Backup Device - Port
+- Backup Device - Host + Port

 The Serial Device Redundancy and D2000 System Redundancy

 The most simple way to design Serial device redundancy can be most easily implemented by connecting the RS485 interfaces of serial servers for the half-duplex protocols.
-The half-duplex protocols are all which use a request/response principle, which is basically almost all protocols for the asynchronous serial interfaces.
+The half-duplex protocols are all that use a request/response principle, which is basically almost all protocols for the asynchronous serial interfaces.

-Some of the communication protocols support D2000 System Redundancy where there are more instances of KOM process (KOM process on HOT server and KOM process on SBS server).
+Some of the communication protocols support D2000 System Redundancy where there are more instances of the KOM process (KOM process on HOT server and KOM process on SBS server).
 In that case, a communication process connected to the SBS server never sends data and doesn't interfere with the communication of the KOM process connected to the HOT server.
-It only listens and processes the data received from the serial server.
+It only listens to and processes the data received from the serial server.
 If it is possible, it analyzes these data.

 If the KOM process was started in D2000 System Redundancy and it follows the HOT server (start parameter /RD or /RF), all the communication protocols, supported on the communication line of "SerialOverUDP Device Redundant" type, operate in D2000 redundant system.